rummik/nixos-config/readme.md

 ## *Kim's personal NixOS configs

+- *Allows unfree packages `nixpkgs.config.allowUnfree = true`*
+  - If this is something you do not want, please disable this in [profiles/common.nix](./profiles/common.nix)
 - Makes use of [Home Manager](https://github.com/rycee/home-manager) to manage dotfiles
 - Compatible with [Nix-Darwin](https://github.com/LnL7/nix-darwin) (may be
   dropping this; I no longer have a company-mandated Mac)
 - Uses VAM to handle loading Neovim plugins
 - Fenced syntax highlighting via a [modified version of vim-nix](https://github.com/rummik/vim-nix/tree/language-fencing)
 - May be useful to others?
-There are shenanigans in `configuration.nix`, and some of the `default.nix` files -- primarily when dealing with imports, and platform specifics
+There are shenanigans in `nix/*.nix`, and some of the `default.nix` files -- primarily when dealing with imports, and platform specifics